Discover Southwest Washington

 The shad have arrived

 Record shad returns over the past decade have turned the Columbia River into one of the most consistent and easily accessible sport fisheries in the region.
-In 2023, over four million American shad migrated through the Columbia River system.
+In 2023, over four million American Shad migrated through the Columbia River system.

 Sturgeon spawning sanctuaries in effect